DataDog/integrations-core/postgres/README.md

       #log_destination = 'eventlog'
     ```

+2. To gather detailed duration metrics and make them searchable in the Datadog interface, they will need to be
+   configured inline with the statement themselves.
+See below for the recommended config, note that counterintuitively
+   both `log_statement` and `log_duration` options are commented out.

+   This config will log all statements, but to optionally reduce the output to those which have a certain duration,
+   set the `log_min_duration_statement` value to the desired minimum ms:

+    ```conf
+      logging_collector = on
+      log_directory = 'pg_log'  # directory where log files are written,
+                                # can be absolute or relative to PGDATA
+      log_filename = 'pg.log'   #log file name, can include pattern
+      log_min_duration_statement = 0    # -1 is disabled, 0 logs all statements
+                                        # and their durations, > 0 logs only
+                                        # statements running at least this number
+                                        # of milliseconds
+      #log_statement = 'all'     #log all queries
+      log_line_prefix= '%m [%p] %d %a %u %h %c ' log_file_mode = 0644
+      ## For Windows
+      #log_destination = 'eventlog'
+    ```

 2. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:

     ```yaml